 Opportunities at SMU

 Prof. Jodi Cooley is the Principal Investigator for the SMU SCDMS group.
-She is a member of the CDMS, SuperCDMS, and GEODM collaborations, all of which employ solid-state cryogenic dark matter technology.
-SMU is involved in several key aspects of these current and future experiments, including: data analysis and analysis leadership, background characterization and rejection.
+She is a member of the SuperCDMS collaboration, which employs solid-state cryogenic dark matter technology.
+SMU is involved in several key aspects of current and future experiments, including: data analysis and analysis leadership, background characterization and rejection.
 Our group is also involved in the design of shielding for the next generation dark matter experiment that our collaboration is planning for deployment in the SNOLAB underground facility in Canada.

 We are always looking for both undergraduate and graduate students with strong backgrounds in physics, math and computer science to help us with our data analysis and projects in our lab.
 We encourage applications for our graduate program.

 Join us as Hang Qiu defends his Ph.D. thesis in FOSC 155 at 2 pm.

 April 24, 2017:

 Join us as Dr. Dan Akerib (SLAC) tells us about the efforts of the LUX and LZ dark matter experiments in FOSC 158 at 4 pm.